SathishRM/IrisFlowerClassification/README.md

 ### Predict Flower ###
 Command: spark-submit --master spark://[hostname]:[port#] irisflowerpredict.py [sepalLength] [sepalWidth] [petalLength] [petalWidth]

+This predicts the flower for the measurements passed as argument.
+Argument values are the measurements in centimeter

 Example: irisflowerpredict.py 7.6 2.7 6.9 2.2

-Argument values are the measurements in centimeter
+Prerequisite: The model should be tranined and available in the disk for loading so the model tranining script needs to execute first.